azat-co/practicalnode/chapter12/chapter12.md

 }
 ```

-Lastly, there are post and pre hook for each npm script.
+Lastly, there are `post` and `pre` hooks for each npm script.
 They are defined as pre and post prefixes to the names.
 For example, if I always want to build after the installation, I can set up `postinstall`:

 ```json
 "scripts": {